FlatAssembler/AECforWebAssembly/README.md

 ## Notes for Contributors

 If you don't know about compiler theory and don't want to read about such complicated stuff in English, you can read the [paper about compiler theory](https://github.com/FlatAssembler/ArithmeticExpressionCompiler/raw/master/seminar/PojednostavljeniSeminar.pdf) I've published in Osječki Matematički List.
 It's in Croatian, and I hope it helps.
 (**UPDATE** on 23/10/2020: I've published a [YouTube video](https://youtu.be/Br6Zh3Rczig) in English with approximately the same content as the paper.
-In cse your browser cannot play streamed MP4 videos, you can download the [MP4 file](https://flatassembler.github.io/compiler_theory.mp4) and try opening it in VLC or something like that.)
+In case your browser cannot play streamed MP4 videos, you can download the [MP4 file](https://flatassembler.github.io/compiler_theory.mp4) and try opening it in VLC or something like that.)

 To format the code, I generally prefer to use [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) for languages that it supports (JavaScript, C++), because I find the code it produces nicer.
 For languages it doesn't support (HTML, CSS), I use [Prettier](https://prettier.io/).
 The code Prettier outputs isn't particularly nice, but something is better than nothing.
 It's also interesting that `clang-format`, if you supply it with code in this version of AEC and tell it to format the code, it will format the code assuming it's a C-like language, but (as far as I can tell) it won't break it.
 The result isn't particularly nice, but maybe some automated formatting is better than nothing.